-The awareness that many “elliptical” galaxies actually contain embedded stellar s dates back at least three decades [Capaccioli1987, Rix & White1990, Scorza & Bender 1990].
-However, the class of ellicular galaxies has been missed by many galaxy modelers, who labeled as “unphysical” [Allen+2006] those bulge/ decompositions in which the does not dominate over the spheroid at large radii.
-This unspoken bias has led to reject any bulge/ decomposition with an outcome similar to that illustrated in the middle panel of Figure 1.
+The awareness that many “elliptical” galaxies actually contain embedded stellar discs dates back at least three decades [Capaccioli1987, Rix & White1990, Scorza & Bender 1990].
+However, the class of ellicular galaxies has been missed by many galaxy modelers, who labeled as “unphysical” [Allen+2006] those bulge/disc decompositions in which the disc does not dominate over the spheroid at large radii, as is observed with most spiral galaxies.
+This unspoken bias has led to the rejection of many bulge/disc decompositions with an outcome similar to that illustrated in the middle panel of Figure 1.
+Unsurprisingly, studies affected by this bias have not found galaxies with a bulge-to-total ratio in the range 0.6 < B/T < 1 [Gadotti 2008, Head+2014, Querejeta+2015, Mendez-Abreu 2015].

-The existence of intermediate-scale stellar s reveals that a continuum of sizes, rather than a dichotomy of nuclear versus large-scale s.
-The presence of intermediate-scale s also blurs the distinction between elliptical and lenticular galaxies.
-The existence of such s is not only important for our understanding of growth in general, but accounting for such structure will impact our understanding of galaxy structure and the reclassification of many lenticular galaxies as ellicular galaxies. been argued [Graham 2014] that the classification scheme for early-type galaxies should not be their apparent axis ratio as seen on the plane of the sky, but instead their bulge-to-flux ratio, with a continuum from pure elliptical galaxies to -dominated lenticular galaxies.2[].
+The existence of intermediate-scale stellar discs reveals that a continuum of disc sizes, rather than a dichotomy of nuclear versus large-scale discs, exists.
+The presence of intermediate-scale discs also blurs the distinction between elliptical and lenticular galaxies.
+The existence of such discs is not only important for our understanding of disc growth in general, but accounting for such structure will impact our understanding of galaxy structure and result in the reclassification of many lenticular galaxies as ellicular galaxies.
+It has been argued [Graham 2014] that the classification scheme for early-type galaxies should not be their apparent axis ratio as seen on the plane of the sky, but instead their bulge-to-total flux ratio, with a continuum from pure elliptical galaxies to disc-dominated lenticular galaxies.
+In Figure 2 we show the location of the ellicular galaxies in the Hubble grid [Graham 2014].
+Aside from the pure elliptical galaxies, each galaxy type displays a range of bulge-to-total flux ratios.

 Figure 2: